eexuan99/wdm-project-group-8/README.md

-# Web-scale Data Management Project Template
+# Web-scale Data Management Project

+Click here to see our group's [declaration of honour](DeclarationOfHonour.md).

 ###
 To deploy the services in a kuberneters cluster using minikube, follow the instructions in the `deploy-charts-and-start-minikube.sh` file.